michaelknap/commandgpt/README.md

 ## A Word of Caution!

 While GPT aims to provide accurate and efficient command suggestions, it's essential to understand the commands and not take them at face value.
-As with any AI system, the commands it produces may not always reflect the most accurate or optimal solution for a given task.
+As with any AI system, the output it produces may not always reflect the most accurate or optimal solution for a given task.

 ### Illustrative Example: Counting Lines in Text Files